Lxdro/the_Terminal-tor/README.md

 ## Usage

   - Designed for **MacBook** and **iPad** (landscape mode).
+  - Recommended way to try: Playground app on a Macbook.
   - A **physical keyboard** is highly recommended for the best experience.
   - The *"Enter"* key is used to execute commands.
 ## What's next?